ilyas-source/Spring-Rest-University/README.md

 ## University

-This is my biggest project, my playground, place where I put my hands on all new technologies.
+This is my main learning project, my playground, place where I put my hands on all new technologies.
 Application is being sequentially transformed to use all relevant Spring-related frameworks and even has a front-end.

 All under strict code review from my mentor, who keeps me out from writing non-productional quality code.